abs0luty/gleam-tutorial/src/basics/booleans-and-numbers.md

 48 |> to_base_string(36) // => Ok("1C")
 ```

-## Floating-point numbers
+## Floats

-`Float`-s are numbers that have a decimal point:
+Here are some examples of float literals:

 ```gleam
 1.6